Avoiding recollapse in an open-AdS universe via a self-tuning-like mechanism: Dynamical-system analysis

 The white region in the figure corresponds to the parameter space with $\Lambda<0$.
 Within the finite part of this parameter space, there exists only one critical point, located on the boundary.
 Because Eqs.~(\ref{Fun:B1numerator}) and (\ref{Fun:B2numerator}) contain high-order terms, their analytic expressions are highly complicated.
-We therefore only calculate a numerical Jacobian matrix, which shows that it is a saddle point.
-We then focus on the dynamical behavior in the second quadrant.
+We therefore calculate only the numerical Jacobian matrix, which shows that it is a saddle point.
+Since $x_2$ is inversely proportional to $\phi$ in the dimensionless variables, crossing the $x_1$ axis cannot, strictly speaking, be achieved through a finite variation of the field value.
+For this reason, the trajectories that cross the $x_1$ axis in the phase portrait are shown separately as red solid and blue dashed lines.
+Because of the central symmetry of the system, we then focus on the dynamical behavior in the second quadrant.
 Since there is only one saddle point in the finite region, this suggests that the trajectories in the second quadrant may generally evolve toward negative infinity.
 To examine this behavior, we calculate the evolution of $w_{\phi+\Lambda}$ as a function of the e-folding number for the sum of the scalar-field component and the negative cosmological-constant component along the dynamical trajectories, and find that $w_{\phi+\Lambda} \to 1$.
 This indicates that, as the system evolves, the scalar-field component rapidly decreases to a magnitude comparable to that of the cosmological-constant component.
-Combined with the result shown in Fig.~\ref{fig:AdS evolution}, this implies that such tracking behavior occurs regardless of whether the initial scalar-field value is larger or smaller than $|\Lambda|$.
+Combined with the result shown in Fig.~\ref{fig:AdS evolution}, this tracking behavior appears in both cases in which the initial scalar-field value is larger or smaller than $|\Lambda|$.

-To study the global phase-space structure and, in particular, the asymptotic behavior at infinity, we perform a Poincar\'e compactification, a standard tool in global dynamical-systems analyses that has also been applied in cosmological phase-space studies \cite{2011PhR...509..167C}.
-Under this transformation, the points at infinity in the original phase space are mapped onto the equator of the Poincar\'e sphere, which allows the critical points at infinity to be identified and classified systematically.
+To study the global phase portrait structure and, in particular, the asymptotic behavior at infinity, we perform a Poincar\'e compactification, a standard tool in global dynamical-systems analyses that has also been applied in cosmological phase portrait studies \cite{Tian2026}.
+Under this transformation, the points at infinity in the original phase portrait are mapped onto the equator of the Poincar\'e sphere, which allows the critical points at infinity to be identified and classified systematically.
 The transformation is given by: